Babies are a money-making machine for retailers. Hence the invention of the baby registry.

-As a first-time parent, you want to do everything just right for your new little one.
-You read all the books, watch all the YouTube videos, and attend all the prenatal classes.
-You want to have everything that your new baby needs, and everything that will lead to picture perfect memories.
+As a first-time parent, you want to do everything just right for your new arrival.
+You watch all the YouTube and TikTok videos, and attend all the prenatal classes.
+It’s an exciting time, and you want to have everything that your new baby needs.

 Shop Amazon – Create an Amazon Baby RegistryFor Mama